yami4195/yami4195/README.md

 </p>
 ## About Me

-- 🎓 Computer Science Student at hawassa university
+- 🎓 Computer Science Undergraduate at Hawassa University
 - 💻 Learning React and modern web application development
 - building mobile apps with Dart and Flutter
 - learning python